How Schools are Selected: Our Methodology

 Best Affordable Online Colleges

 Only programs that made our Best Online Colleges list were considered for this award.
-We’ve scored and weighed colleges on 8 different data points that accurately speak to each one’s affordability.
-These factors include: net price, per-credit hour charge, rates of financial aid awarded, and rates of student loan usage and repayment.
+We’ve scored and weighed colleges on 9 different data points that accurately speak to each one’s affordability.
+These factors include: net price, per-credit hour charge, graduation rates for different students, and rates of student loan usage and repayment.

 Using the affordability metric as outlined above, we looked for great deals in each state and again balanced the list for school size, mission, and other key factors.
 Because ‘affordable’ can mean different things in different states, we kept an eye out for how each school scored in relation to their local peers.